MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 #### Move Sample Enhancement

 Movement samples are taken by taking the different between a current and future frame, i.e., after N frames, depending on whether the hero is in combat.
-In a Combat scene, N is set as a fine-grained step as every move is important during a fight.
+In a `Combat` scene, N is set as a fine-grained step as every move is important during a fight.
 In other scenes, it can be a coarse-grained step, since the player usually executes meaningless moves.
-In Honor of Kings, N = 5 (0.33 seconds) during Combat, and N = 15 (1 second) for non-combat
+In Honor of Kings, N = 5 (0.33 seconds) during `Combat`, and N = 15 (1 second) for non-combat
 scenes.
 To put this into concrete terms, the below image shows the movement vectors within League of Legends at the start of the game when players are leaving the their spawn location.